Rate 3.0 to 4.0 lb ai/a (0.5 to 0.66 gal/a Ro-Neet 6EC)

 Rate 0.25 to 0.5 oz ai/a (0.5 to 1 oz/a UpBeet 50DF)

-Time Apply to sugar beets any time after planting and weed emergence.
+Time Apply to actively growing weeds any time after sugar beet planting.
 Use higher rates as weed size or population increases.

 Caution Temporary chlorosis may occur under stressful growing conditions.
 Pre-harvest interval is 60 days.
 Do not exceed 2.5 oz/a in one season.